Fuse box vs

 1. 1

-For any major electrical work or panel upgrades, it's best to hire a licensed and insured electrician to ensure the job is done safely and up to code.
+For a fuse box to circuit breaker panel conversion, it's best to hire a licensed and insured electrician to ensure the work is done safely and to code.

 Frequently Asked Questions

-When should I replace my fuse box with a circuit breaker panel?
+When should I upgrade from a fuse box to a circuit breaker panel?

-Can I upgrade a fuse box to a circuit breaker panel myself?
+Can I do a fuse box to circuit breaker panel conversion myself?

 Connect with certified professionals in your area